-- Requests must be received by 11am prior to the day of your booking request.
-Same day bookings are not able to be processed. - The earlier you get your request in, the higher your chances of securing a room. - If you plan on having regular catch-ups, book a room for an entire semester. - You have a better chance of securing a venue outside of teaching times, so plan to have events in the evening or on the weekend. - You can look beyond City Campus when booking a room.
+- Booking requests must be received at least two weeks in advance of your desired booking date.
+Same-day bookings cannot be processed. - The earlier you get your request in, the higher your chances of securing a room. - If you plan on having regular catch-ups, consider making a recurring booking.
+The maximum we can book a room for is 2 months. - You have a better chance of securing a venue outside of teaching times, so plan to have events in the evening or on the weekend. - You can look beyond City Campus when booking a room.
 Epsom has free parking, which can be very handy! - There is also plenty of outdoor space that you can book, so think about what would best suit your event before choosing a location.